Skip to main content

 “Mark and David are two different people.
 BaseLayer merged them.”

-Your AI will use the remember tool to update the relevant entities in your vault.
+Your AI will use the record_memory tool to update the relevant entities in your memory.

-If you want to be precise, you can ask your AI to call remember with specific details:
+If you want to be precise, you can ask your AI to call record_memory with specific details:

 “Remember that Sarah Chen’s current employer is Stripe, as of January 2026.”